 The gift designers are always on the lookout for ways in which they can cut back on packaging and reduce waste, while still making a totally fabulous gift range.
 Head gift designer, inventor, and creative director Suzie Hackney said of the Christmas 2017 range: “We try to reduce waste or reuse packaging - we also use recycled PET or vintage Knot-Wraps.
 This year we have created recycled pulp bath bomb trays which can be Knot Wrapped.”

-At Christmas you were able to create a pick and mix gift set for that special someone, which could be wrapped up in your chosen re-usable Knot Wrap (the largest festive collection so far!)
+That Christmas and also Christmas 2018, the bath bomb trays were introduced and offered customers the ability to create their own pick and mix gift set, which could be wrapped up in their chosen re-usable Knot Wrap.
 As Suzie explained: “We are offering the customer a massive wealth of ideas and scope in terms of building their own gift, which is really exciting”, which meant they didn’t have to worry about the time-consuming routine of present wrapping.
-The festive season may only come once a year, but you can create a bespoke gift for any occasion with our Knot-Wraps.
+Until the trays are available all year round, you can still create a bespoke gift for any occasion with a colourful Knot Wrap.

 Naked innovations can only keep getting better!